gtxaspec/wz_flash-helper/docs/README_restore.md

 switch_firmware="no"
 restore_partitions="yes"
 ```
 **Step 5:** Insert your SD card into your camera and power on.
-Wait for the program to finish.
+Wait for the program to finish restoring the partitions.
 After it is finished, your camera will reboot.

 ## Notes